GerritCodeReview/k8s-gerrit/README.md

 # Helm Charts

 These Helm charts can be used to install a Gerrit cluster consisting of a Gerrit master and a Gerrit slave on a Kubernetes cluster.
+A helm version newer than 3.0 is required to follow the instructions provided with the helm charts.

 To evaluate and test the helm-charts, they can be installed on a local machine running Minikube.
 Follow this [guide](Documentation/minikube.md) to get a detailed